dbworud/Swift/BASIC/31_Core Data.md

 And then, Core data converts that into an actual database layout it can work with at runtime!

 ### @FetchRequest
 retrieve information from Core Data and we have to make sure that this fetch request stays up to date over time, so UI synchronized
+Requried two properties 1. the entity we want to query, 2. how we want the results to be sorted